-Detective requirements rely on jurisdiction, but there are general requirements which can be applied to the job description in addition to expected competencies.
+Detective requirements rely on the jurisdiction, but there are general requirements that can be applied to the job description in addition to expected competencies.

 Before applying to become a police detective, it’s a fantastic idea to take inventory of what personality traits and abilities will most likely lead to a successful career within this field.
 Examples of the skills and characteristics are as follows: